ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var views: Swift.Int64?
 ```

-The number of views the video received
+The number of views the video has received.

 - Remark: Generated from `#/components/schemas/VideoModel/views`.